-On the 30th October 2007 the company was listed at the Warsaw Stock Exchange.
+The company is listed at the Warsaw Stock Exchange since 30th October 2007.

 2. Summary of significant accounting policies

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented in these financial statements unless otherwise stated.